Kane Williamson: Rising through the ranks

 Williamson scored 100* off 69 balls against Zimbabwe at Bulawayo, which at the time was the second fastest century by a New Zealander in a One-Day International.
-He also established one of the most potent top-order partnership with Ross Taylor, with Williamson himself being the most prolific number-three batsman for the national side since former captain Stephen Fleming.
+He also established one of the most potent top-order partnership with Ross Taylor, with Williamson himself being the most prolific number-three batsman for the national team since former captain Stephen Fleming.
 As a fielder, his position is predominantly at gully.

 In 2015, he started with 69 and 242* against Sri Lanka, with two catches in the field in a man-of-the-match performance.
 On 3 February 2015, he scored the 99th ODI century in the New Zealand's history, against Pakistan; Ross Taylor scored the 100th in the same match.
 He also scored over 700 runs before the 2015 Cricket World Cup in the first two months of the calendar year.
 On 17 June 2015 he became the fifth-fastest batsmen and fastest New Zealander to score 3,000 runs, getting them in just 78 innings.
 On 15 November 2015 Williamson and Taylor became the first pair of away batsmen to each score 2nd innings centuries at WACA Ground in Perth.

 In December 2015, during the second Test against Sri Lanka, Williamson broke the record for the most Test runs scored in a calendar year by a New Zealander, with 1172 runs.
 He also ended 2015 with 2692 runs, the highest total across all forms of international cricket for the year, and third highest total in a single year.

 He was awarded the T20 Player of the Year by NZC for the 2014–15 season.